daviddias/codebits/README.md

 # Other notes:

-The correct API endpoint for user info by nick was not `/user` but instead `/nick`
+The correct API endpoint for user info by nick is not `/user`, it is `/nick` instead

 ![](https://i.cloudup.com/5dsQCrS675-1200x1200.png)